imagej/imagej2/README.txt

 OTHER NOTES
 -----------

-Menus: IJ2 is currently made up of both IJ1 & IJ2 plugins.
-IJ1 plugins are
+Menus: IJ2 is currently made up of both IJ1 & IJ2 commands.
+IJ1 commands are
-distinguished with a small microscope icon next to their name in the menus, while IJ2 plugins have either a green puzzle piece or a custom icon.
-Many IJ1 menu commands work, but many do not, for various reasons.
-We are still working to improve the number of working IJ1 commands, and/or update them to pure IJ2 plugins.
+distinguished with a small microscope icon next to their name in the menus, while IJ2 commands have either a green puzzle piece or a custom icon.
+Many IJ1 commands work, but many do not, for various reasons.
+We are still working to improve the number of working IJ1 commands, and/or update them to pure IJ2 commands.

 Macros and scripts: It is possible to execute IJ1 macros in IJ2, though you may experience mixed results.
 You can even include calls to overridden IJ2 commands